termitereform/JunkPile/emacs-on-windows.md

 and on the desktop.

 Remember those shortcuts we created?
 Go find the `GNU Emacs` shortcut in the Start Menu, go to Properties, and look in the "Shortcut" tab.

 In the bottom cluster of options, there's a field labeled "Shortcut key".
 Click once into the box, then hit the desired key combination.
-I use `Ctrl + Shift + F1` but you can use whatever.
+I use `Ctrl + Alt + F1` but you can use whatever.
 Apply, and close.
 Now hit your keyboard combination, and the shorcut should launch.